How to pipe question and answers in forms and surveys?

 • Unselected choices: Options not selected in Question 1.

-In this example, selecting "Selected choices" will display only the movies the participant has watched as answer options in the second question.
+In this example, selecting "Selected choices" displays only the movies the participant has watched as answer options in the second question.

 Try out the example survey: